khanalg44/khanalg44/README.md

   * Next word prediction using LSTM on TensorFLow.
   * Stock-Twits multiclass sentiment classification.

 * Quantum computing algorithms and quantum machine learning
   * Intruction to basic quantum computing algorithms from basic quantum mechanics to python implementation using **qiskit** develped by IBM.
   * Introduction to some Quantum Machine Learning algorithms.
   * Check here for code: https://github.com/quantumyatra/

+* Writing web application code and deploying Machine learning models
+  * Develope beginer webapp using Flask and Streamlit
+  * Deploy your model on Herokuapp.

 # My Top Datascience Project